wkumari/draft-wkumari-dnsop-alt-tld/README.md

    The authors understand that there is much politics surrounding the delegation of a new TLD and thank the ICANN liaison in advance.

+   We would also like ot thank Paul Hoffman for feedback.

-Kumari & Sullivan         Expires July 4, 2015                  [Page 7]
+Kumari & Sullivan         Expires July 6, 2015                  [Page 7]

-Internet-Draft               Reserve ALT TLD               December 2014
+Internet-Draft               Reserve ALT TLD                January 2015

 8. References